-I reached the edge of the staircase that led on to the lone drab tower, and the sound then augmented for some unapparent reason, within the creepy sequence that had progressed.
+I had reached the edge of the staircase that led to the lone drab tower, and the sound then augmented for some unapparent reason, within the creepy sequence that had progressed.

 Verily, for a brief moment I contemplated leaving the house and estate, and returning to Sleepy Hollow, but it was too late already, and the storm outside was an unmissable determent.

 I listened to the birr of the tempest resound with the powerful levin that extended the echoic reverberations to the hollow walls of the house that were reanimated.